Photo by Kadarius Seegars on Unsplash

 Using silicones as heat protectants

-Cosmetic scientist and NaturallyCurly contributor, Erica Douglas aka Sister Scientist, told us “Oils behave very similarly to silicones by creating protective barriers from bad things like heat…Some oils can remain intact at extremely high temperatures, but they are often the heavier oils that can weigh the hair down.
+Cosmetic scientist and NaturallyCurly contributor, Erica Douglas aka Sister Scientist, told us that “Oils behave very similarly to silicones by creating protective barriers from bad things like heat…Some oils can remain intact at extremely high temperatures, but they are often the heavier oils that can weigh the hair down.
 This is why formulating chemists will combine synthetic ingredients like silicones with the natural goodness of oils to provide an improved customer experience when using the product.”
+Therefore, silicone-based heat protectants are more likely to give you the benefits you originally wanted out of oils.
+If you follow the Curly Girl Method then silicone-based products are off limits, but so is heat styling.

-There are more factors to using a natural oil as your heat protectant than its smoke point.
-Yes, concern for not reaching or going over an oil's smoke point is incredibly important for your safety, but also consider using or incorporating ingredients that combat moisture depletion.
-Using pure oil without applying a lightweight leave-in conditioner or a lightweight moisturizer prior may not be the best option before using heat tools.
+Just because an ingredient is natural does not always make it the most effective candidate for the job.
+Avoiding smoke points is incredibly important for your safety, and your hair definitely needs ingredients that combat moisture depletion.
 Many heat protectant products contain silicones like cyclomethicone and dimethicone, which work extremely well at coating the hair and creating a thin, water repelling, heat-resistant coating.
-Yes, there are natural oils that act like silicones and will protect the hair from heat, but as Sister Scientist suggests there are some great products created using natural and synthetic ingredients to give you a great heat protectant.
-Whatever you choose to do, think about it and realize that the objective is to end up with gorgeous hair without heat damage.
+Yes, there are natural oils that act like silicones and will protect the hair from heat, but as Sister Scientist suggests, there are many great products created using natural and synthetic ingredients to give you a healthier and safer heat protectant.

 What are your favorite heat protectants?